AP Charts & Analysis: Formerly dshort

 More…

-The S&P 500 real monthly averages of daily closes peaked in November of 2021 and 2022 was a bear market.
-Let's examine the past to broaden our understanding of the range of historical trends in market performance.
+The S&P 500 real monthly averages of daily closes reached a new all-time high in December 2024.
+Let's examine the past to broaden our understanding of the range of historical bull and bear market trends in market performance.

 More…